swr99ejo/data-management-plan/DMP/ACTRIS-DMP.md

 There are 4 levels of ACTRIS data:
  * **ACTRIS level 0 data:** Raw sensor output, either mV or physical units.
 Native resolution, metadata necessary for next level.
  * **ACTRIS level 1 data:** Calibrated and quality assured data with minimum level of quality control.
- * **ACTRIS level 2 data:** Approved and fully quality controlled ACTRIS data product or geophysical variable.
+ * **ACTRIS level 2 data:** Approved and fully quality-controlled ACTRIS data product or geophysical variable.
  * **ACTRIS level 3 data:** Elaborated ACTRIS data products derived by post-processing of ACTRIS Level 0 -1 -2 data, and data from other sources.
 The data can be gridded or not.

-Additionally to these data products which are completely under the control of ACTRIS with established procedures and standards, the ACTRIS DC will also produce additional data products of interest of the the scientific and  user communities.
+Additionally to these data products which are completely under the control of ACTRIS with established procedures and standards, ACTRIS DC will also produce additional data products of interest of the the scientific and  user communities.
 These are   **ACTRIS synthesis product:** data products from e.g. research activities, not under direct ACTRIS responsibility, but for which ACTRIS offers repository and access.

 ![Architecture of the ACTRIS Data Centre](img/ACTRIS_data_levels.jpg) *Figure 3: ACTRIS data levels*

 The list of ACTRIS variables are expected to increase during the progress of ACTRIS.
 Level 3 data products are expected to increase in quantity and number of variables because of the expected increase in ACTRIS data synergistic usage with other datasets.
-Additionally the expected technological and methodological developments fostered by ACTRIS itself will increase the ACTRIS observational capabilities and therefore the number and quality of observable atmospheric related variables (Level 1 and Level 2 products).
+Additionally, the expected technological and methodological developments fostered by ACTRIS itself will increase the ACTRIS observational capabilities and therefore the number and quality of observable atmospheric related variables (Level 1 and Level 2 products).

 ## 3. Data summary of the ACTRIS data centre

 #### The purpose of the data collection/generation

 Primary goal of ACTRIS is to produce high quality integrated datasets in the area of atmospheric sciences and provide services, including access to instrumented platforms, tailored for scientific and technological usage.
-The purpose of the data collection and generation of data products in ACTRIS is to provide open access to aerosol, cloud and trace gas in situ and remote sensing measurements of high quality, benefiting a large community of scientists involved in atmospheric science and related areas as well as policy makers, the private sector, educators and the general public.
+The purpose of the data collection and generation of data products in ACTRIS is to provide open access to aerosol, cloud and trace gas in situ and remote sensing measurements of high quality, benefiting a large community of scientists involved in atmospheric science and related areas, as well as policy makers, the private sector, educators and the general public.

 See the [Stakeholder Handbook](hhttps://www.actris.eu/sites/default/files/2021-01/stakeholder%20handbook.pdf) for more information.